siamakn/temp-nomad-onboarding-workshop/docs/Module3/5_ELN_using_built-in_schema/M3_2_0_getting_started.md

 In NOMAD, data records are called **Entries**, which have individual pages that can be explored using the NOMAD graphical user interface (GUI) or programmatically via the API.

 Every **entry** in NOMAD (data record) includes a set of attributes defining information about the respective record.

-In databases, at least one attribute serves as the unique identifier for the record, known as the primary key.

-In NOMAD, the primary key for an Entry is the **entry_id**, and is assigned automatically by NOMAD.
+In databases generally, at least one attribute serves as the unique identifier for the record, known as the primary key.
+In NOMAD, the primary key for an entry is the **entry_id**, and is assigned automatically by NOMAD.

 Entries related to the same subject (application, experimental method, computation method, etc.) are organized into groups, each with a defined organizational structure.
 The arrangement of a data group is known as a **schema**, serving as a map that outlines the relationships between each attribute in a data record.
 Importantly, all records within a data group adhere to the same schema.
 The precise definition of the schema is crucial for optimizing database searches and constructing FAIR(Findable, Accessible, Interoperable, and Reusable) data.